ChristophPrybilaTUVienna/ChoreographyRuntimeVerificationByBlockchain/README.md

-#Runtime Verification for Business Processes utilizing the Blockchain
+# Runtime Verification for Business Processes utilizing the Blockchain

 Scientific research on the topic of runtime verification for business process choreographies is conducted at the [Distributed Systems Group](http://www.infosys.tuwien.ac.at/) (DSG) at TU Vienna.
 During the course of this research, a prototype framework was created which utilizes the Bitcoin Blockchain as independent shared trust basis.
 Furthermore, this prototype was tested in an evaluation.

 <!--The underlying proposed concept can be found in the published [paper](TODO_INSERTLINK). --->
-Further details about the concept and the prototype can be found in [master thesis](http://repositum.tuwien.ac.at/obvutwhs/download/pdf/1761635?originalFilename=true).
+Further details about the concept and the prototype can be found in this [master thesis](http://repositum.tuwien.ac.at/obvutwhs/download/pdf/1761635?originalFilename=true).

 The sources of the created prototype and the simulation can be found in this repository.